phyletica/phyletica.github.io/index.md

 Holder][8].
 -->

-The Phyletica Lab is broadly interested in understanding how and why there are so many species on our planet.
+The Phyletica Lab is broadly interested in understanding the processes responsible for the biodiversity of our planet.
-To approach this question, we explore patterns of variation within and among populations of organisms to infer evolutionary history and test models of diversification.
+To approach this question, we explore patterns of variation within and among populations of organisms to learn about evolutionary history and test models of how species diversify.
 This entails developing phylogenetic models, implementing them as computational methods, and ultimately applying these methods to molecular data collected from natural populations.